Health Savings Accounts

 - An HSA is basically a savings account for healthcare expenses that has some really great tax incentives.

-- You must be enrolled in a High Deductible Health Plan (HSA-A or HSA-B) to participate
+- You must be enrolled in a High Deductible Health Plan (HSA-A or HSA-B) OR a Minimum Value Plan to participate

 - Withdrawals for eligible expenses is tax-free -The money is 100% employee owned and portable